mwhoffman/grax/README.md

 # grax

-A Python library for general, bayesian regression written using jax.
+A simple GP package using python and JAX.

 Mostly this is a way for me to play around with python packaging and along the way build a more modern version of [reggie].